madfp/colas-con-retrabajos/README.md

   flet run ./src/main.py
 ```

-The project will start and you will see a window with the GUI of the queue system.
-You can create a simulation by entering the data you want for the queue system parameters, or you can generate a simulation using random data.
+The project will start and you will see a window with the queuing system GUI.
+You can create a simulation by entering the desired data for the queuing system parameters, or you can generate a simulation using random data.

 ## Contributing

-If you want to contribute to this project, you can fork it and create a pull request with your changes.
-I will review it and merge it if it is necessary.
+If you want to contribute to this project, you can make a fork and create a pull request with your changes.
+I will review it and merge it if necessary.
 If you have any questions, you can contact me by email.